Raymond A. Spruance: Commanding the Fifth Fleet

 Shortly after the Midway battle, Spruance became chief of staff to Admiral Nimitz, and in September 1942 was appointed as Deputy Commander in Chief of the Pacific Fleet.

-In August 1943 Spruance was placed in command of the Central Pacific Force, which, on April 29, 1944, was redesignated as the Fifth Fleet.
+On 5 August 1943 Spruance was placed in command of the Central Pacific Force, which, on April 29, 1944, was redesignated as the Fifth Fleet.
 At that time, Admiral Nimitz instituted a unique arrangement in which the command of the vessels which made up the "Big Blue Fleet" alternated between Admiral William Halsey Jr., at which time it was identified as the Third Fleet and Task Force 38, and Admiral Spruance, when it became the Fifth Fleet and Task Force 58.
-When not in command of the fleet the admirals, and their staffs, were based at Pearl Harbor and planned future operations.
+When not in command of the fleet the admirals and their staffs were based at Pearl Harbor and planned future operations.

 The two admirals were a contrast in styles.
 Halsey was aggressive and a risk taker.
 Spruance was calculating and cautious.
 Notwithstanding their different personalities, Spruance and Halsey were close friends.
 In fact, Spruance had a knack for getting along with difficult people, including his friend Admiral Kelly Turner, the hotheaded commander of 5th Fleet's amphibious force.
 One exception was Admiral John Towers, a constant critic of Spruance, whom Spruance came to despise for his naked ambition.

 Most common sailors were proud to serve under Halsey; most higher-ranking officers preferred to serve under Spruance.
 Captain George C. Dyer of the light cruiser Astoria, who served under both Spruance and Halsey, summed up the view of many ship captains:

 This gave rise to the description of Spruance as "an Admiral's admiral".

 Spruance directed Operation Hailstone against the Japanese naval base Truk in February 1944 in which twelve Japanese warships, thirty-two merchant ships and 249 aircraft were destroyed.
 This occurred at the same time that Admiral Turner's forces were attacking Eniwetok Atoll in the Marshalls, about 700 miles to the east.
 Spruance himself directed a task group of battleships, cruisers and destroyers that left the main body to go after Japanese ships that were fleeing Truk, sinking the light cruiser Katori and destroyer Maikaze.
 This was said to be the first time that a four-star admiral took part in a sea action aboard one of the ships engaged.
 Admiral Spruance commanded with deadly precision, reported an observer.